cerebral/cerebral/docs/api/devtools.md

     // state dependencies or signals above the set number
     bigComponentsWarning: 5,

-    // In addition to basic JavaScript types Object, Array, String, Number
+    // In addition to these basic JavaScript types: Object, Array, String, Number
-    // and Boolean, File, FileList and Blob is allowed to be stored in state
+    // and Boolean, types of File, FileList, Blob, ImageData and RegExp is allowed to be stored in state
     // tree.
 You can add additional types if you know what you are doing :)
-    allowedTypes: []
+    allowedTypes: [
+     Blob
+    ]
   })
 })
 ```